Warkanlock/warkanlock.github.io/_posts/2022-01-18-making-your-own-nfts-using-lighthouse.md

 ## Introduction

-First of all,in order to understand NFT world you will need to understand the underline technology that make them possible in the first place, because without a blockchain to store the NFT information this world would not exists in the first place.
+First, to understand the world of NFTs, you need to understand the underlying technology that makes them possible, because without a blockchain to store NFT information, this world wouldn't exist.

-You will need to read [Non-fungible tokens](https://ethereum.org/en/nft/) in order to understand what we are doing here.
+You'll have to read [Non-fungible tokens](https://ethereum.org/en/nft/) to understand what we're doing here.

 > Disclaimer: This library is on beta stage, use with precaution and responsability

 ### What's Fantom?

-We will be using Fantom as underline network to store our NFTs, in this article I'll be using the [**testnet**](testnet.ftmscan.com) but it's exactly the same to reproduce it in the **mainnet**, so no worries about that.
+We will use Fantom as a network to support our NFTs, in this article I will use the [**testnet**](testnet.ftmscan.com) but it is exactly the same to reproduce it on the **mainnet**, so don't worry about that.

 ### Why Fantom?

-Because it's the cheapest and fastest L1 out there, almost free to deploy and really easy to use.
-You won't need more than 1 FTM to pass through this tutorial.
+Because it is the cheapest and fastest L1 out there, almost free to deploy and really easy to use.
+You won't need more than 1 FTM to go through this tutorial.

 ### What's Lighthouse?

-Lighthouse allows users to store their files on decentralized network for lifetime at a fixed price.
+Lighthouse allows users to store their files in a decentralized network for life at a fixed price.

-I'm a contributor to the library and in order to make the ecosystem robust we need to put our hands into the dirt.
+I'm a contributor of the core package and for the ecosystem to be robust we need to get our hands on the ground.

 ### Why Lighthouse?

-Because other services are quite massive so far with a lot of articles, documentation and people using it, and also adding a lot of "centralized" content in their own way.
-Lighthouse will remove the friction in between you and the [IPFS](https://ipfs.io/) network making almost invisible the process to create distributed assets.
+Because other services are pretty massive so far, with a lot of articles, documentation and people using it, and they also add a lot of "centralized" content in their own way.
+Lighthouse will remove the friction between you and the [IPFS](https://ipfs.io/) network by making the process for creating distributed assets almost invisible.

 ## Preparation